ojnim/cs506-final-project/README.md

 ## Modeling Method, Visualization, and Test Plan
-Considering the self-reported language proficiency score is an interval variabe, I am considering to use linear regression model primarily.
+Because the self-reported language proficiency score is an interval variabe, I am considering to use linear regression model primarily.

 For training model, I would use 80% of the data (~62 people), and I would use remaining 20% (15 people) to test model.

-## To-Dos
+## Steps
 1. Data Inspection & Understanding
+Since I do not have a background on neuroscience, I would spend most of my time learning how to process fMRI data and use for analysis.

+**Reference**
+fMRI short course with fsl https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/fMRI_Intro.html Machine learning in fMRI https://www.ehu.eus/ccwintco/uploads/f/f5/Feature_extraction_uji_2010.pdf

 2. Data Cleaning
+* Handle missing data

 3. Feature Extraction
+* Normalization of fMRI data

 4. Model Training
+* Linear regression with language proficiency score and features from normalized fMRI data

 5. Result Interpretation